StefanoAnzolut/business-guide/source/quickstart/trial.rst

   - **What happens after the trial ends?**

-If you've added your payment details, your Skribble Business will continue to run automatically after the trial ends, and your payment method will be charged with the monthly or yearly fee.
-If not, your trial will end automatically and your team will no longer be able to sign with Skribble.
+If you add your payment details, your Skribble Business will continue to run after the trial ends, and your payment method will be charged with the monthly or yearly fee.
+If not, your trial will end after 30 days and your team will no longer be able to sign with Skribble.

   - **50 signatures are on us**